Sumitkmgr/GraphQL/README.md

  B.Resolver: Resolvers provide the directions for converting GraphQL operations into data.
 They resolve the query to data by defining resolver functions.
 It displays the server's process as well as the location to fetch data according to a specific field.
 The resolver also separates the database schema and the API schema.
-The separated information helps to modify the content obtained from the database
+The separated information helps to modify the content obtained from the database.